 Please choose from these categories of visa:

 Please note that the new application form (119031) must be signed in two places, the first refers to the application (No. 37) and the second is the Schengen consent that follows.

 > Application form 119031

-As of 2008 the Embassy of Sweden in Washington represents Denmark, Iceland and Norway in the greater Washington, DC area with respect to Schengen visas.
+The Embassy of Sweden in Washington represents Iceland in the greater Washington, DC area with respect to Schengen visas.
 Applicants for visas to these countries should apply at the Embassy of Sweden in Washington, DC.

 > Link to the Finnish consulates' jurisdictions

 Please note that the Embassy of Sweden will apply its own procedures for issuing visas.

 The requirements for a Schengen visa stated on our website also apply for visas to Iceland.
 For a visa to Finland this form should be used as the invitation.

 NOTE: Visa applications accepted by appointment only.
 You must read the guidelines listed on their website before submitting queries.